-The purpose of this article is to give homeowners sound and usable information regarding the realistic hazards of lead and lead paint exposure.
+The purpose of this article is to give homeowners sound and usable information regarding the real hazards of lead and lead paint exposure.
 Lead paint is defined as any surface coating that contains lead in amounts equal to or greater than 1.0 milligrams per square centimeter or 0.5% by weight (which is the same as 5000 parts per million).
 Lead paint was in common use up until 1978 at which point it was banned by the Consumer Product Safety Commission.
-It is estimated that 64 million housing units in this country contain some lead based paint.
-If you own a home this is older than 1978 there is a very good chance that you have lead paint or lead based plumbing components in your home.
+It is estimated that 64 million housing units in this country contain some lead-based paint.
+If you own a home this is older than 1978 there is a very good chance that you have lead paint or lead-based plumbing components in your home.
 And even if you have completely renovated your home, lead dust may still exist in the home or the soil adjacent to your home.

-From 1986 through 1991, the EPA promulgated regulations controlling lead in drinking water to prevent the use of lead containing plumbing materials.
+From 1986 through 1991, the EPA promulgated regulations controlling lead in drinking water to prevent the use of lead-containing plumbing materials.
 This culminated in the “National Primary Drinking Water Regulation for Lead” under the Safe Drinking Water Act.
 Ultimately, all plumbing fixtures and parts were to be free of lead (not more than 0.2% lead in pipes and fittings) by late in 1998.
-And as you may remember, leaded gasoline was phased down through the 1980’s and ultimately banned by the beginning of 1996.
+And as you may remember, leaded gasoline was phased down through the 1980s and ultimately banned by the beginning of 1996.